×

 • Basque is spoken as a national language in: France, Spain.

 You will also get to know the continents where English and Basque speaking countries lie.
-Based on the number of people that speak these languages, the position of English language is 3 and position of Basque language is not available.
+Based on the number of people that speak these languages, the position of English language is 3 and position of Basque language is 30.
 Find all the information about these languages on English and Basque.

 English and Basque Language History